Connect with others who understand.

 • You may have a worse outcome.

-If you experience difficulty sticking to your treatment plan for any reason, talk to your doctor before making any changes.
+If it’s hard for you to stick to your treatment plan, talk to your doctor before making any changes.
 They may be able to help you manage side effects or overcome other problems.
+Also, if you read about alternative treatments for HER2-positive breast cancer, always consult your oncologist before trying anything new.

 Talk With Others Who Understand